INNOVATION DESIGN, PROTOTYPE & PRODUCT STRATEGY

 USER RESEARCH

-We interviewed facilities managers and created Empathy Maps, but our key insights came from mapping the Ecosystem and Key Stakeholders that the facilities manager is responsible and accountable to, they are highlighted in yellow.
-The key people he engages with from our client are highlighted in pink.We decided to focus on the facilities manager’s Jobs to be Done and the Success Metrics he is measured on.
-We scoped in on reducing the Mean Time to Repair to achieve maximum impact for FM’s required outcomes.
-If we solved that, we believed it would impact reducing total cost of ownership, increasing employee satisfaction, improving safety compliance, and optimising maintenance.
+We interviewed facilities managers and created Empathy Maps, but our key insights came from Mapping the Ecosystem and the Key Stakeholders to whom the facilities manager is responsible and accountable; these are highlighted in yellow.
+The key people he engages with from the client organization are highlighted in pink.
+We decided to focus on the facilities manager’s Jobs-to-Be-Done and the Success Metrics by which he is measured.
+We scoped the project to focus on reducing the Mean Time to Repair (MTTR) to achieve maximum impact for the FM’s required outcomes.
+We believed that solving this would directly reduce the total cost of ownership, increase employee satisfaction, improve safety compliance, and optimize maintenance.

 We brainstormed Ideas to address the User Needs and prioritised QR codes on furniture and RFID tags to track location.
 Each participant wrote a Storyboard to describe the users’ new experience and capabilities.

-As each participant presented their storyboards, we collected all of the user capabilities described and used them to map the To-Be process.
+As each participant presented their storyboards, we collected all of the user capabilities described, and used them to map the To-Be Process.
 We highlighted the change to the systems touched, updated the data transferred, noted the difference in time saving for each step, and captured the benefits our users would experience.